YoungVigz/YoungVigz/README.md

 Full-Stack Web Developer
 ------------------------

-Currently studing at University of Silesia
+Currently studying at the University of Silesia

 * 🌍  I'm based in Poland
 * 🖥️  See my portfolio at [ggcv.netlify.app](http://ggcv.netlify.app)